ipunkt/rancherize/app/Blueprint/PhpCommands/README.md

 # PHP-Commands
-Add sidekicks that perform php commands.
+Add services or sidekicks that perform php commands.
+Config versions up to 3 will default to sidekicks, while versions 3 or above default to services.

 ## Defaults
 The default value for `php-commands` is artisan migrate and artisan seed.